Consensys/doc.teku/docs/Concepts/Slashing-Protection.md

 For example to move the file from node A to node B:

 * Stop Teku node A and confirm the process has fully exited and won't be restarted.
-* Remove the the validator key from node A, for example from the [`--validators-key-files`](../Reference/CLI/CLI-Syntax.md#validators-key-file) option.
+* Remove the validator key from node A, for example from the [`--validators-key-files`](../Reference/CLI/CLI-Syntax.md#validators-key-file) option.
 * Copy the file from `<nodeA-data-path>/validators/slashprotection/` to `<nodeB-data-path>/validators/slashprotection/`.